 Rethink Coffee Roasters

 Rethink is all over the city and features several options for those who don’t drink milk.
 Their hazelnut latte (with oat milk) is delicious and best served cold.
 Its NAPE shop has both takeaway and dine-in alternatives, so take your time choosing from their wide selection of beverages which includes tea and other non-coffee drinks.
-Afterwards, all you have to do is sit down and watch people go by.
-If you are in a rush, don’t worry– the staff are happy to make it quick and tasty!
+Afterward, all you have to do is sit down and watch people go by.
+If you are in a rush, don’t worry–the staff is happy to make it quick yet tasty!

 Broadway Food Street, A-G022, Broadway Macau, Avenida Marginal Flor de Lotus, Cotai, +853 6881 1319